Hours 8:30-12:00 & 1:00-4:30

 is a state loan with a simple interest of 6%.
 Repayment of this loan is due upon death or sale of house.
 To qualify, one must be 65 years of age as of June 1st of the tax year, have a household income under $65,000, must have proof of insurance, property taxes must be current, and the property must be your primary residence.
 Call the Lake County Treasurer for more information at 847-377-2323.

-is a $2,000 reduction on the assessed value of the primary residence.
-For available Disabled and Veteran’s Exemptions, click here.
+is a $2,000 reduction of the assessed value of the primary residence.

 Senior Homestead Exemption